Merck/CEEDesigns.jl/docs/src/tutorials/GenerativeDesigns.md

 nothing #hide
 ````

 You can also use the Mahalanobis distance (`MahalanobisDistance(; diagonal)`).
+As the Mahalanobis distance only works with numeric features, we have to select a few, along with the target variable.
 For example, we could write:

 ````@example GenerativeDesigns
 DistanceBased(
-    data[!, ["RestingBP", "MaxHR", "Cholesterol", "FastingBS", "HeartDisease"]]; # the Mahalanobis distance only works with numeric features, so we selected a few, along with the target variable target = "HeartDisease",
+    data[!, ["RestingBP", "MaxHR", "Cholesterol", "FastingBS", "HeartDisease"]];
+    target = "HeartDisease",
     uncertainty = Entropy,
     similarity = Exponential(; λ = 5),